fffed/bare-bons-for-project/answers/answers.md

 4. Inline just the required resources for above the fold
 5. Defer the rest until after the above the fold is visible
 6. Lazy load / defer images and defer / async JS
+7. Improve user perception with layout placeholders
+8. Use deferential serving: separate bundles for different browsers/users.

 **Tools to help**:
 - Identify critical CSS via Chrome DevTools(Timeline)